Nat Ma Taung, Myanmar: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A, C, D, G and I. Check that you get the correct type.
-Most adapters for sale now are simply plugs and require your devices to convert the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should work in most places.
+A plug adapter that supports outlet types A, C, D, G and I. Ensure that you get the correct type.
+The vast majority of adapters currently being sold are simply plugs and expect your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most countries.

 • Power bank for devices